alacritty/alacritty/README.md

 If you build Alacritty on another Linux distribution, we would love some help filling in this section of the README.

-#### Additional macOS Prerequisites

-It's possible `cmake` is needed on macOS to build Alacritty.
-If someone can verify this and make a PR clarifying either way, it would be greatly appreciated!

 ### Building

 Once all the prerequisites are installed, compiling Alacritty should be easy: